Skip to main content Site map

 1. NAME

-1.1 The MMT Cup/Bowl/Vase Knock-out Competition for those Teams competing in the Premier & First Division of the MMT Competition shall be known as the MMT Cup.
+1.1 The MMT Knock-out Competition for those Teams competing in the Premier Division & Division 1 of the MMT Competition shall be known as the MMT Cup.

-1.2 The MMT Knock-out Competition for those Teams competing in the Second & Third Division of the MMT Competition shall be known as the MMT Bowl.
+1.2 The MMT Knock-out Competition for those Teams competing in the Second Division only of the MMT Competition shall be known as the MMT Bowl.

-1.3 The MMT Knock-out Competition for those Teams competing in the Fourth & Fifth Division of the MMT Competition shall be known as the MMT Vase.
+1.3 The MMT Knock-out Competition for those Teams competing in the Third division only of the MMT Competition shall be known las the MMT Vase

 1. ADMINISTRATION